devongovett/SNNeuralNet/README.md

-SNNeuralNetwork
+SNNeuralNet
 ===============

-A neural network library for Objective-C based on [brain.js](https://github.com/harthur/brain).
+A neural network library for Objective-C based on [brain.js](https://github.com/harthur/brain), for iOS and Mac OS X.

 ## Example